rossbrandon/rossbrandon.dev/src/content/posts/minimovie-a-simple-unoriginal-twist.md

 ---
 layout: ../layouts/page.astro
-title: MiniMovie - A Simple Twist On An Unoriginal Idea
+title: 'MiniMovie: A Simple Twist On An Unoriginal Idea'
 description: 'How I built MiniMovie, a Go and Astro side project deployed on Railway and Cloudflare.'
 date: 2026-04-23T00:00:00-06:00
 author: Ross Brandon